Yurik72/ESPHap/README.md

 Those combination potentially has good demonstration for Apple Home Automation, based on the Motion state RGB can be switched ON/OFF...

-Build instruction the same as for sketches avove.
+Build instruction the same as for sketches above.

 ## Button example